jnakagawa/dataform_docs/README.md

 📱 **Resizable Panels** - Customize your workspace layout
 🚀 **Fast & Static** - Generates self-contained HTML that can be hosted anywhere

+## Demo

+🌟 **[View Live Demo](https://jnakagawa.github.io/dataform-climbing-docs/)** - Interactive climbing database documentation

+The demo showcases a complete Dataform project with:
+- Complex dependency relationships between tables and views
+- Pipeline isolation to focus on specific models
+- Column schemas with types and descriptions
+- Interactive dependency graph with auto-zoom
+- Real sample data from a climbing activity tracking system

 ## Requirements

 - **Node.js** 16 or higher